 10. They love having educational choices.
 Homeschooled kids say they like being able to:

 - Have some input in choosing their curriculum

 - Follow their interests with electives choices

-11. They like being able work at their own pace and at their own level.
+11. Kids love being able to work at their own pace and level.
 They can take their time when they don’t understand something or move quickly through the material when they get it.
 They can work at, below, or above “grade level” depending on their needs.
 And, they don’t have to wait until everyone else is finished to move on.

 12. Hot chocolate during math time or hot tea during history.
 Hey, sometimes it’s the little things, especially when it’s as cold as it’s been around here lately.

 13. Being able to do school in princess dresses.
 This was the answer from one respondent.
 I’m sure it holds true for pirate and superhero costumes, as well.

 15. Being able to do school with pets.
 Have you seen the recent studies that show that reading to dogs helps improve the proficiency of struggling readers?

 16. Homeschooled kids enjoy being able to go places during the week without fighting crowds.
 Their moms like that one, too.